kannandreams/dbt-mcp-server/README.md

 # 🛠️ dbt MCP Server
 This is a minimal, extensible MCP (Model Control Protocol) server to run dbt models with a unified interface.

+If you like this repo, leave a ⭐️ — it means a lot!

 ## Overview
 A unified JSON-based workflow for triggering dbt models, tests, and other dbt operations, triggered via CLI, API, or an AI interface like Claude.
 Includes Slack notifications for task completions.